thin-edge/thin-edge.io/docs/src/operate/security/https_configuration.md

 ### Generating Certificates

-Thin-edge currently provides no specific tool to generate and deploy certificates over child devices.
+%%te%% currently provides no specific tool to generate and deploy certificates over child devices.

 You can use the following script to generate all the required certificates.